-This article was originally written to provide people intersted in the purchase of a Hang reliable and up to date information.
+This article was originally written to provide people interested in the purchase of a Hang reliable and up to date information.
 The current version of the article gives an overview of the distribution of the Hang from the beginnings until the end of 2013, when the sales of the Hang were stopped, because the PANArt tuners concentrated completely on the new instrument Gubal.
+You will find links to current informationen about the Hang and PANArt’s present work at the end of the article.

 In March 2001 the Hang was presented to the public at the Musikmesse Frankfurt.
 In the following years PANArt developed an international retailer network which by 2005 included a distributor each in Austria, Australia, Canada, England, France, Germany, Israel, Italy, Japan, the Netherlands, Spain, Sweden and the U.S.A. as well as several music stores in Switzerland.
 Due to the growing international popularity of the Hang, the distributors kept sending longer and longer order lists.
 The necessary freedom required by a creative process was being challenged by the pressure of increasing demand.